utunga/thankful/doc/whitepaper.md

 #### Assumption of 'commodity money'

-In the following I do assume 'a-priori' the existence of 'tokens' or reserves that 'hold value'.
+In the following, I assume 'a-priori' the existence of 'tokens' or reserves that 'hold value'.
 These tokens could include bitcoin, crypto tokens, pre-authorized credit card transactions, or claims on bank credit, but could also be purely 'fictive' tokens.
 In the below when I refer to 'hard' currency I mean this to include all specie, M1, and (especially) any widely accepted crypto tokens.
 I consider these to be 'gold like' or 'commodity based' money.

-For the discussion to proceed it is easier to assume these to exist a-priori.
+This may seem contradictory to the objectives above, but for the discussion to proceed it is easier to assume these tokens exist.
 However, having once we have advanced the discussion to a certain point it should become clear that it would be possible - in certain types of game and if desired - to do away with the value holding tokens in various games and replace these with purely fictive (made up inside of the game) tokens for measurement of value.
 This is a bit like pulling up the ladder into an airship - at some point it is necessary to demonstrate that airship would be lighter than air - but in this case it is easier, first, to explain how it works while the air ship sitting on top of an existing building.

+If there were a form of commodity (restricted supply) crypto token that was truly decentralized (no global ledger) then it would be more in keeping with this project to use that as the 'hard curency' store of value on which the kinpesa type money was built.

 ####  Key elements